How to Match Your Roof to Complementary Siding Colors

 Pair with brown, gray, black, or blue roof shingles

 Yellow homes have a more limited number of roof color pairings for a cohesive look.
-With yellow homes, you’ll want to pay careful attention to how the shades and tones of the color you pick look against one another.
+With yellow homes, depending on how bright the yellow, you’ll want to pay careful attention to how the shades and tones of the color you pick look against one another.
+Bright yellow siding will be toned down with lighter shingle colors.
+Subtle shades of yellow can look good with darker or richer colored shingles.

 Wood Exterior